 Repeating patterns look different on upholstered products compared with drapes.
 Upholstered fabrics display the full effect of the pattern on the fabric.
 For drapes, you need to consider the ripple effect of the pleats.
-A window treatment company in Wichita, KS, will recommend using tighter patterns for drapes.
+A window treatment company in Kansas City, will recommend using tighter patterns for drapes.
 This way, the shape will repeat itself and match the print on the other drapery panel.

 2. Panel Width

 This refers to the width of a standard-sized drapery panel.
 This can affect the stack-back effect, or how the drapes will hang when pushed back from your windows.
 If you want to create a nice stack-back look, choose for a double-width sizing.

 Drape length is usually a personal preference.
 If you want your drapes free of dust, adjust them a few inches higher from the ground.
 For a dramatic look, opt for overlapping drapes.
 Keep in mind to have a consistent break throughout the drape length.

 Putting lining on lightweight fabrics can ensure that the drape will hang well from your windows.
 On thicker fabric, lining provides a tailored effect.
 If you want to prevent light from coming inside your rooms, opt for a blackout liner.

 5. Pleat Style

 Pleats are the tailoring on top of a drapery panel.
 There are different pleat styles from which you can choose.
 If you want a gender-neutral style, go for an inverted box pleat.
 If you want to balance contemporary and traditional, opt for top-pinch tailored pleat.

 This includes rings, hooks, and rods.
 For drapery rings, keep in mind that a single panel will require about eight rings.
 Manufacturers attach hooks to attach the panels to these rings.
 Make sure they stitch the rings at the back of the pleat for a clean look.
 As for rods, go for brackets that are wide enough to clear windows.